cms-analysis/flashggFinalFit/Signal/README.md

 Add some intro details here.

 There are a number of steps to perform when constructing the signal model (described below).
 It is recommended to construct a signal model for each year separately.
 This allows to keep track of both the year-dependent resolution effects and the year-dependent systematic uncertainties.
-Each step up to the packaging is ran using the `RunSignalScripts.py` script, which takes as input a config file to specify the options for the signal modelling.
+Each step up to the packaging is ran using the `RunSignalScripts.py` script, which takes as input a config file e.g.:

-For example: this config file corresponds to running over 2016 signal workspaces:
 ```
 # Config file: options for signal fitting